Welcome to the Graduate Group in Immunology website!

 What is a graduate group?

 Graduate groups are an institution unique to the UC Davis campus.
 The virtue of graduate groups is that they are much more flexible than departmental graduate programs.
 Graduate groups allow students to cross departmental and disciplinary boundaries.
 In the case of the Graduate Group in Immunology, over 60 faculty from 22 departments give students direct access to a very broad and deep faculty resource.
 Depending on their research interests, our students can choose to work with faculty in the School of Medicine, School of Veterinary Medicine, Center for Immunology and Infectious Diseases, California National Primate Research Center, Shriners Hospital for Children, the MIND Institute, the Department of Biomedical Engineering, the School of Biological Sciences, the Clinical and Translational Science Center, The UC Davis Comprehensive Cancer Center, The Center for Neuroscience, or the Institute for Regenerative Cures.

 Special thank you to our sponsors!

-The Graduate Group in Immunology thanks the School of Veterinary Medicine, the School of Medicine, the Office of Graduate Studies, and the Department of Animal Science for their ongoing support.
+The Graduate Group in Immunology thanks the School of Veterinary Medicine, the School of Medicine, the Office of Graduate Studies for their ongoing support.